Skip to main content

 Please note that Clouding.io has sponsored this article.

-VPS - Virtual Private Servers - are hosted, virtual servers that we can rent from various providers.
-They have multiple benefits, including but not limited to stability, performance and flexibility.
-Simply put, owning a VPS means that we can use it for whatever we want it to.
-In this article, we'll take a look at a VPS provider, Clouding.io and create an example project to leverage a custom server.
-At the time of writing this article, they provide you with a 5€ credit, which is roughly equivalent to about one months' worth of server time.
+VPS (Virtual Private Servers) are hosted virtual servers you rent from a provider.
+They give you stability, performance and flexibility.
+Owning one means you can run whatever you want on it.
+In this article, we’ll look at Clouding.io and spin up a custom server project.
+At the time of writing, they hand you a 5€ credit, which covers roughly a month of server time.

-Once we have registered and logged in, we can start creating our server - Clouding.io supports several operating systems including Linux distros like CentOS and Ubuntu, Windows Desktop & Server, and Apps/Services out of the box like Docker, Ghost, Magento and Wordpress to mention a few.
+Once logged in, you can start building your server.
+Clouding.io supports several operating systems: Linux distros like CentOS and Ubuntu, Windows Desktop & Server, plus pre-built apps like Docker, Ghost, Magento and WordPress.

 Note that should we run into a situation when we need to access the machine ASAP, and we don’t have a terminal that we could use, we can always SSH to the machine using the Emergency Console feature which is found under the server settings.